dgaydukov/cert-spring5/files/spring5.md

 com.example.spring5.A
 com.example.spring5.B$$EnhancerBySpringCGLIB$$a868d187
 ```

+`@Required` - used with xml config, and indicate that property is required, throws `BeanInitializationException` if property not set in xml (deprecated of spring 5).

 ###### Xml, Groovy, Properties example
 If we have same bean in xml, java config, and @Component => xml wins